DEFRA/ffc-grants-frontend/test/acceptance/README.md

 # Acceptance Tests

-> Future Farming and Countryside Programme - Grants Frontend Acceptance Tests
+> Future Farming and Countryside Programme - Demo Web Acceptance Tests

-This folder contains the acceptance tests for the FFC Grants service components.
+This folder contains the acceptance tests for the FFC SFI Map Web service components as can be operated through the 'customer facing' `ffc-sfi-map-web` front end microservice.

 The framework is (Cucumber)[https://cucumber.io/] and (webdriver.io)[https://webdriver.io/] based, containerised, expandable and based on the actively maintained webdriver.io Cucumber boilerplate project.